IBMDevConnect/publiccloudsolutionsworkshop/Lab 4 Logging and Monitoring of cluster/README.md

 Once the group is created , you will land on add user page.
-Click on add user and select your user to add it on Access group we have created.
+Click on add user and select your user to add it on Access group we have crea   ted.
 <img src="./Images/adduser.png"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />